jutnhbr/ADViz-digital-contact-book/readme.md

 # Troubleshooting
 - If the map or the markers are not shown, make sure you have installed the Maps JavaScript API Loader UNPKG package as mentioned above
 - If you are using a different port than 27017, you have to change the port in the ```initDB.js``` script.
 - The Map might have a "Developer Mode" watermark.
 This is normal due to the API Key restrictions.
 You can replace the API Key in the ```index.html``` file with your own key if needed.
-The map should still work though.
+The map should still work.
 - If you cant login, make sure you have created the database and imported the data using the script.
 If you are using MongoDB Compass, you can see the data in the Compass GUI.
 Alternatively, you can use the ```mongo (below 6.0)``` or ```mongosh (6.0+)``` shell commands to check if the data is there.